USS Helena (CA-75): Post-Korean War

 Helena returned to Long Beach on 19 October.
 Following a major overhaul completed on 31 March 1958 and intensive training, including missile launching, she again sailed west.

 Helenas 1958 cruise in the Far East began on 3 August.
 Her first port of call was Keelung, Taiwan, arriving on 21 August.
 On the next day, students and faculty of the Taiwan National Defense College were received on board for a tour of the ship.
 Her schedule next called for a visit to Manila, but the crisis brought on by the Chinese Communist shelling of the off-shore islands of Quemoy and Matsu governed by the Nationalists interrupted normal operations.

-During the next weeks, Helena patrolled the troubled area.
+During the next weeks, Helena patrolled the area.
 On 7 September she steamed to within 10 mi of the Chinese mainland, covering Chinese Nationalist supply ships replenishing Quemoy Island.
-While on this duty, she was illustrating once more the fact that the mere presence of the overwhelming naval strength of the United States is one of the most formidable protections the free world has in deterring such aggression.

 On 9 October 1958, while off the Philippines, word flashed to Helena to proceed to the aid of a stricken merchant vessel of Norwegian registry, the Hoi Wong, which had run aground on Bombay Reef in the Paracel Islands.
 Helena reached the scene at 1000, on 10 October 1958.
 Her helicopters rescued men, women and children, whom she transported to Hong Kong.
 Her men had skillfully and courageously carried out a difficult humanitarian mission, another contribution to strengthening American relationships with Asian nations.
 Helena resumed patrol and readiness operations until her return to Long Beach on 17 February 1959.